ilios/user-guide/admin/add-learners-to-cohort.md

 ## Upload Multiple Users

 It is also possible to perform a bulk upload operation for students (learners) or non-learners to be added to Ilios.

-This is only available if your institution is not using a directory to populate Ilios with new learners.
+**IMPORTANT NOTE**: This is only available if your institution is not using a directory to populate Ilios with new learners.
+The "Upload Muliple Users" button simply will not appear if not applicable to your institution's configuration.

 ### Click to Start